-To celebrate her birthday at the end of the month, we reflect on what has been a whirlwind of a career and make our pick of the best LeAnn Rimes songs.
+Here, we reflect on what has been a whirlwind of a career and make our pick of the best LeAnn Rimes songs.

 We’re starting our selection in 1997, when Rimes was just 15 years old and released ‘You Light Up My Life’.
 A song originally made famous by Debby Boone, in her cover, Rimes expresses her more vulnerable side - the raw emotion in her vocals unwavering and flawless.
 It peaked at no.48 on the country charts but eventually became certified gold.
 It became the title track of Rimes’ no.1 album You Light Up My Life: Inspirational Songs.